jesmak/kb-steam-card-compact/README.md

 ## How to install

+### With HACS

+1. Add this repository to HACS custom repositories
+2. Search for Steam Card Compact in HACS and install with type Lovelace
+3. Refresh your browser

 ### Manually

 1. Download steam-card-compact.js from latest release and copy it to config/www folder on your Home Assistant installation.